Listen (Free)

 Carrickfergus/Bridget O'Malley.
 (Turlough O'Carolan/Trad.)
 Played by Dina Blade (guit./voc) and Jim Knodle.

 Music for a Tired Empire (Jim Knodle).
-Recorded by Jim Knodle, trpt., khen.
-Traffic recorded by Jim Knodle.
+Recorded by Jim Knodle, playing trumpet and khen.
+Traffic recorded at the Woodland Park Overpass at Aurora Avenue and the University Bridge by Jim Knodle.
 Commissioned by Clark Wiegman for his installation "Tired Empire", Bumbershoot Arts Festival, Seattle WA 1993.
 Engineered by Doug Haire at Jack Straw Productions.

 Spiritual (John Coltrane).
 Played by Jim Knodle and Jimmy Bennington.